Unrealistic Project Requests & How To Handle Them

 Why We Get Unrealistic Project Requests

-We ALL get unrealistic project requests.
+All photographers get unrealistic project requests.
 It doesn’t matter if you’re new to the industry or an old pro.
 It’s inevitably going to happen from time to time.
+And, this email is a classic example.

-I think there are three possible reasons why clients send requests like this:
+I think there are a couple of possible reasons why clients send requests like this:

-1. They don’t know what goes into the photography process. (understandable)
+1. They don’t know what goes into photography.

-3. They have always handled their photography needs this way. (red flag)
+2. They have always handled their photography needs this way.

 How To Respond to Unrealistic Project Requests

-My advice is to create a templated email response that you can refer to (and edit accordingly) when you get these unrealistic project requests.
-It allows you to educate without spending too much of your valuable time on it.
+My advice is to create a professional, templated email response that you can refer to and edit accordingly when you get these types of emails.
+It allows you to educate without sacrificing too much of your time.

-Your thoughtful, educational email response has the power to do the following three things:
+Your educational email response has the power to do the following three things:

 2. Demonstrate your expertise